b00rg/b00rg/README.md

 </div>

 ## 📌 About Me
 Hi!
-I'm Emma, a Computer Science student at x
+I'm Emma, a Computer Science student at Trinity College Dublin.

 I'm interested in **full-stack development**, **low-level programming** and **machine learning**.